 - When you are in the process of meditative painting, it can be very helpful to find a place that is quiet and where you will not be disturbed during your practice.
 Meditation and peace go hand in hand so it is important to give yourself a dedicated space to do your drawing.

 Once you have everything to hand, you can begin releasing your negative energy onto the paper.
 Allow the paper and colors to soak up your emotions and with every stroke of the brush, you will feel that your mind is becoming lighter.
 Art is all about expression and it is so important to let your intuition take your drawing to where your subconscious feels it needs to be.
 You should allow yourself to feel your way through the painting session rather than trying to force anything.
 When you do this, you will likely find that art becomes something that causes you to feel as though a huge weight has been lifted off your shoulders.
 What’s more, when we look back over time, we see that a selection of the most incredible art has been created when the artist allows themselves to let go and doesn’t think too much about what is going down onto paper.

-Benefits Of Art Therapy
+Benefits Of Art Therapy Meditation

 When we look at research, we can see that using art as a form of mental health treatment can cause the brain to release dopamine.
 This same chemical is seen to be released when a person is in a meditative state so this perfectly demonstrates how the two go together.
 Those who have taken part in drawing, color therapy and other forms of artistic therapies have noticed positive effects such as improved self esteem, heightened self discovery and significant stress relief.

 How Else Can I Be Meditative?